SpenDM/PIISynthesis/README.md

 ## Script Input

-Currently the script expects the input files to have PII marked with tags preceeded by double asterisks.
+Currently the script expects the input files to have PII marked with tags preceeded by double asterisks, but different tags have different properties.

+### NAME
-Some fields should retain the PII in brackets after the tag, for example:
+DeID retains PII in brackets after the tag NAME:

 `**NAME[Homer Simpson]`

+This allows PIISynthesis to use the same generated name consistently for the same real name.

 Full tag list: